ArbenKqiku/arbenkqiku.github.io/_posts/2020-05-09-create-docker-image-deploy-cloud.md

 Now, let's code a little bit.

-Install and activate the "bigrquery" and "tidyverse" packages:
+Install and load the "bigrquery" and "tidyverse" packages:

 ```r
 install.packages("bigrquery")